Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Document automation makes sense

-In reality, this is just one aspect of document automation known as document assembly or document generation.
+In reality, this is just one aspect of document automation known as document assembly (note that document assembly doesn’t cover the entire scope of document automation) or document generation.
 It’s powerful and useful but doesn’t unlock all the benefits of document automation.
-It truly shines when you’re able to automate what happens after a document has been created.
+It truly shines when you can automate what happens after a document has been created.

 Make work faster with robust document templates

 These are the distribution and post-creation actions.
-You can send out a notice to the right people, send the document to others, initiate the signing process, and so much more.
+You can send a notice to the right people, send the document to others, initiate the signing process, and so much more.
+These are also the key features you’ll need in document automation tools.
 We’ll look at the breadth of automation later in this guide.

 The main thing is to understand that document automation is carrying out multiple steps in the document lifecycle without manual intervention from the document owner.